 - Acknowledged (ack'd): Setting an issue to this state implies that you have looked at the issue and that an active investigation is underway.
 The status of issues in the acknowledged state remains unchanged unless you act upon them.

 - Monitoring: Setting an issue to this state means that a metric must return to a healthy state in future runs before Bigeye autocloses the issue.

 - Closed: The issue is resolved because the metric has returned to a healthy value.

 You can view your issues by selecting the Issues tab from the top of the Bigeye homepage.
-The default view is by table, shown below.
-The Open and Closed counts in the table view are table counts.
-You can click on the table name to drill into the issues on that table.
+The default view is by the table, as shown in the image below.
+The badges show the number of open issues and their status.

 In order to help you address your most important data problems first, Issues now have a priority score of 1-100, where 100 is the highest possible priority.
 The Issues view is sorted by default in Priority order, though you can choose to sort by created date as well if you prefer.
 Priorities are broken into three categories:

 You can see an Issue’s priority score by hovering your mouse over the priority icon:

 Priority categorization (high/med/low) is based on alerts across all Bigeye workspaces, so if you have more 'high' priority issues, those alerts are among the most anomalous of all workspaces.
 If you have more 'low' issues, then give yourself a pat on the back because your data is among the most stable data of all users!